-The most distinguishing factor of Caillebotte’s paintings were his shift of perspective and change in subject from wavering nightclubs to Parisian street life and domestic settings; on the brink of modernization.
+The most distinguishing factor of Caillebotte’s paintings was his shift of perspective and change in subject from wavering nightclubs to Parisian street life and domestic settings; on the brink of modernization.
 This set him apart from other impressionist artists of his time.

 His output of work declined significantly in the 1880s when he moved to the suburb of Petit Gennevilliers, on the banks of river Seine.
-He developed new interests like collecting sailboats, building yachts, gardening and collecting stamps.
+He developed new interests like collecting sailboats, building yachts, gardening, and collecting stamps.
 Thus, Caillebotte’s interests in collecting extended beyond the field of art.
 His stamp collection is now a permanent display at the British Library in London.

 Gustave’s style of work changed notably in this period to more of an impressionist style, the perspective was moderated and brushstrokes became more vivid and loose.
-He gave up painting large canvases and began painting rivers, boat scenes and landscapes from his garden.
-It is said that the beautiful paintings of sailboats were influenced by works of Monet.
+He gave up painting large canvases and began painting rivers, boat scenes, and landscapes from his garden.
+It is said that the beautiful paintings of sailboats were influenced by the works of Monet.

 Recognition after death

 While painters like Renoir, Monet, Edgar Degas were more known as impressionist artists, Gustave remained in the backlight.
 He was more reputed as a patron of art rather than an artist.